 If your body is always in a sympathetic (fight or flight) mode, your cortisol levels will consistently be elevated, which puts your overall health and risk.

-Try plenty of relaxation activities such as yoga for PCOS, meditation, journaling, walking in nature, and taking a bath with no distractions.
+Try plenty of relaxation activities such as doing different types of yoga for PCOS, meditation, journaling, walking in nature, and taking a bath with no distractions.

 Inflammation in the body is the body's response to fighting infection or injury.